-The school has provided a suitable place for the dispensing/application of medicines.
-Where necessary, arrangements have been made for pupils with particular conditions and these are detailed in individual care-plans.
+The school has provided a suitable place for the dispensing/application of medicines in the school offi Where necessary, arrangements have been made for pupils with particular conditions and these are detailed in individual care-plans.
 This is where the First Aid Co-ordinator is based.